 For your cluster you want at least 2 x NIC’s ideally with a

-or greater internal network forceph
+10gbor greater internal network forceph -

 5 x node clusters will have better performance than 3 x node clusters.